Applying to Biology PhD programs

 Good fit has multiple components.
 These include the overlap on methods, systems, and questions that I discuss above.
 A prospective advisor is usually looking for a student that is interested in particular research areas and will help move the lab toward long term goals.
 Regardless, you should talk openly with potential advisors about the fit between your interests and overall lab goals.

 PhD training programs are looking for students who are mature, curious, hard working, and add positively to group dynamics.
 “Works well with others” has become a cliche in some ways, but is extremely important.
 Science is collaborative.
-Doing something else after finishing your undergrad work and before applying to grad school is looked upon favorably, as it gives you a broader set of expereinces to draw on during your graduate work.
-Examples include masters studies, working as a research assistant, logging a few years in industry, or even traveling.
+Doing something else after finishing your undergrad work and before applying to grad school is often looked upon favorably, as it gives you a broader set of expereinces to draw on during your graduate work.
+Examples include masters studies, working as a research assistant, logging a few years in industry, non-profit work, or even traveling.

 PhD training programs are excited about the experiences and skills you bring to the community.
 You are not a blank slate.
 Make it clear what you bring with you.
 Provide specifics on bench, field, computational, statistical, engineering, illustration, microscopy, and any other skills you have.
 The details are very helpful.
 I have had several conversations with prospective students where they casually mention toward the end of a call that they are already trained in some technique that will be highly relevant to their work.
 Make it clear up front what you are bringing to the table, don’t be shy.
 For example, if you have data analysis skills, don’t just list “data analysis” on your CV.
 Explain the actual tools you have used and how you have used them.
+If you have posted code you wrote on GitHub, provide a link to it.

 Most applications have an open-format personal statement of some form.
 In this statement, you should get across both the big picture and little details.
 Why do you want to go to grad school?
 What scientific questions are you interested in?
 What would you bring to the lab in ways of skills, experience?
 What do you want to get out of grad school?
 Why are you applying to this lab/ department in particular?
 Provide the most important information up front, don’t build up to a big point on the last page that some reviewers may not read very closely.
+Essays that focus on grand general descriptions of why you love the natural world, at the expense of describing the specifics of your experience and goals, are far less helpful for understanding what type of student you will be.

 Scientists spend a large fraction of their time writing.
 Being able to write well and efficiently is very important to your success as a PhD student.
 The reviewers will be scrutinizing your application for indications of your strengths as a writer.
 This includes approaching your personal statement as a writing specimen.
 Publishing a scientific paper is certainly not a requirement for applying to a PhD program, but it is very helpful to your application for several reasons.
 It shows that you can see a project through from begining to end, it provides a concrete example of your scientific writing, and it shows that you have experience with one of the most important aspects of doing science.